Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 Allows up to 50 requests per IP to the same URI every 10 seconds (429 on excess).
 Helps mitigate URI‑focused floods.

 ### VerifyBot:
-Use User‑Agent and reverse‑DNS to verify legitimate crawlers:
+Use User‑Agent and reverse‑DNS to verify legitimate crawlers Only requests from the following search engine crawlers with a UA declaration will be validated, normal user requests will not undergo validation.
+For successfully validated crawler requests, they will be allowed through directly without any additional checks such as CAPTCHA or HTTPFlood, to ensure the efficiency of crawling.
+For failed validation of crawler requests, a 403 Forbidden access response will be returned directly.

 verify_google_bot # Googlebot